Techtonica/curriculum/writing-readable-code/lesson-plan.md

 Techtonica staff will assign #1 to half of the group and #2 to the other half of the group.

-1. Write a function called findMax that takes in 3 integers as parameters and returns the largest of the 3 integers.
+1. Using [REPL.it](http://www.repl.it) write a function called findMax that takes in 3 integers as parameters and returns the largest of the 3 integers.

-2. Write a function called bigWord that takes in a word as a string and returns True if the word has at least 10 letters and False if the word has 9 or fewer letters.
+2. Using [REPL.it](http://www.repl.it) write a function called bigWord that takes in a word as a string and returns True if the word has at least 10 letters and False if the word has 9 or fewer letters.

 ### Group Practice